jeflowers/cheat-sheets/nvidia/dli/courses/IntroToTransformer-Based_NLP/GenericTechnicalTokenClassificationGuide.md

+# Generic Technical Breakdown: Implementing Token Classification with Python and Hugging Face #

-This guide provides the foundational steps to implement **Token Classification with Hugging Face Transformers**. 🚀 **Technical Breakdown: Implementing Token Classification with Python and Hugging Face**
+This guide provides the foundational steps to implement **Token Classification with Hugging Face Transformers**. 🚀

+---

 ### **1. Overview**
 This document provides a technical breakdown for implementing **token classification** using **Hugging Face Transformers** and **Python**.
 We will use **BERT (or any Transformer model)** for Named Entity Recognition (NER) and other token classification tasks.